HidayatRivai2020/Python/collection/README.md

     - `index`(default=last): pop item at specific index
 - `reverse()`: reverse the order of the list item
 - `sort(reverse=True)`: sort the item list in order ascending
-    - ``reverse`: sort item descending
+    - `reverse`: sort item descending

 ### [Method with list as parameter](https://github.com/HidayatRivai2020/Python/tree/main/collection/method_with_list.py)
-- method with list as it parameters
+- method with list as its parameters
 - gives back a new list and keep the original unchanged
 - `del list_name`: delete the list
 - `del list_name[index]`: delete element at the index